MikelMNJ/front-end-template/README.md

 For NPM users, run `npm i` in the project directory.
 4. Finally, run `yarn start` or `npm run start`.

-> You will need a valid SendGrid API Key and your SendGrid sender address must be verified with them.

-See deployment section for additional steps to take before deployment to Netlify.

-**Note about deployment services**: This has not been tested with other deployment services, like Heroku etc.  Any changes are likely to be in the use of a *[service].toml* file, modification of the *start:server*, *build:server* and *deploy* scripts in *package.json*. `VITE_API_V1="/.netlify/functions/server/v1/"` will need to be updated in *.env*.
-Finally, you will likely need to make modifications to how the *functions* folder is handled by your service.

 # Organization